CA Penal Code 451 & 452

 The fire was an accident

 If you can prove that the fire was unintentional and the result of an accident, then you cannot be found guilty of arson.
 In order for the prosecution to convict you of arson or reckless burning, they must prove that you acted maliciously or recklessly.

 You were falsely accused, wrongfully arrested, or mistakenly identified

 If someone else committed the arson and you were blamed, or if eyewitnesses have mistakenly named you as the culprit of another person’s arson actions, then you can make the claim that you weren’t behind the arson.
 Or if law enforcement arrests you without a probable cause for arrest, then you can make the claim that there was an unlawful arrest.

 Due to the nature of the process of arson, most prosecutors understand that arson can only reasonably be committed by deliberate preparation often times involving the use of some fire-starting device.
 This “circumstantial evidence” is necessary to build proof against the defendant, and without much circumstantial evidence, it would be difficult for the prosecutor to make his/her case.

 A fire is not always started by arson

 As stated before, arson requires a very specific plan of action and must be thoroughly investigated to determine whether or not the fire was indeed started by arson.
 As special forensic units are responsible for finding conclusions, they may not always be right in their findings.

-If you or a loved one is being charged with arson offenses, we invite you to contact us immediately for a free case review.
-Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP, or give us a call at (310) CRIM-LAW.
-We can provide a free consultation in our office located in Century City or by phone.
-Our experienced and assiduous team of professionals will be sure to fight until the end to reduce or drop your charges completely.
+If you or a loved one is being charged with Arson, we invite you to contact us immediately for a free case review.
+Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP.
+We can provide a free consultation in our office, or by phone.
+Our experienced and assiduous attorneys will be sure to fight until the end to reduce or drop your charges completely.

 Call Us for a FREE Case Review: 310-274-6529